ghz1302/BehavioralCloning/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+And I used images of driving reverse track.

-After the collection process, I had X number of data points.
+After the collection process, I had 8,733 number of images and 5,465 data sets .
 I then preprocessed this data by ...

 I finally randomly shuffled the data set and put Y% of the data into a validation set.